-The office precinct and future building will be named "ANZAC Park East" as required under the subject Crown Lease covenants.
-The mixed-use residential precinct, that is the subject of this application, is yet to be named.
-Both developments are designed by awardwinning nationally acclaimed architectural firms.
+This office precinct will be named "ANZAC Park East" as required under the subject Crown Lease covenants.

 The form, scale and character of the development has been designed with close reference to the National Capital Plan and with respect to the prominent context of the site within the Central National Area, heritage values of place, and the provisions included in the DCPDD.